elliefm/new-from-fd-test/README.md

 * the second read in the parent doesn't see EOF until the perl script exits!

+(In the real version of this, the perl script is a long-running daemon.
+It is unacceptable for the parent to not see EOF on the pipe until it exits.)

 To try it yourself:

 ```